espruino/EspruinoDocs/tutorials/Bangle.js EdgeImpulse.md

     * the gesture collecting code will append each sample to the .CSV-file
     * a graph will also be shown on your watch screen
 5. Repeat steps 3-4 above, remember to change `event="<gesture>";` where `<gesture>` is the hand movement you will collect
+6. The devil is in the details, do not e.g. remove the seemingly insignificant semi-colon `;` !

 *Gesture collecting code:*
 ```